LjungmanLab/ENCODE-RNA-dynamics-paper/README.md

     Computes correlation coefficients among the 16 cell lines using exonic relative stability values (Log2 fold change).
 This analysis corresponds to Main Figures 2A and 2B.

-5. **<> dist code**
+5. **03CD_suppFig4_scaledval_distribution.R**

     Plots the distribution of scaled RNA stability values for each cell line.
-The resulting plots can be found in Main Figure 3C and 3D, as well as Supplemental Figure 4.
+The resulting plots can be found in Main Figures 3C and 3D, as well as Supplemental Figure 4.
    - Input file: Supplemental Table S7

 7. **04F_026h_SIbased_exonsONLY_IsoPct_trends.R**